-Move handle 4, 7 or 8 (depending on vehicle), tilt the seatback and slide the seat forwards.
+Move handle 4 or 6 (depending on the vehicle), move the seat back and slide the seat forwards.

-To return the seat to its original (stored) position on the driver's side, slide the seat backwards until it locks.
+To return the seat to its original position (as stored in the memory, depending on the vehicle) on the driver's side, slide the seat backwards until it locks.

-Do not move handle 2 and handle 4,7 or 8 at the same time.
+Do not move handle 2 and handle 4 or 6 at the same time.